Kong/kongponents/docs/components/radio.md

 `KRadio` has a couple of natural event bindings that all emit the same data when a radio option is selected.

-- `change` - Fired on change, returns the checked status of the checkbox.
+- `change` - Fired on change, returns the checked status of the radio.
-- `update:modelValue` - Fired on change, returns the checked status of the checkbox.
+- `update:modelValue` - Fired on change, returns the checked status of the radio.

 ## Theming